LHFVII/block-rust/README.md

 To do:

-Add address validation for miner_address
+-Add address validation for miner_address
+-Suggest Address?